← Back to Portfolio

 Value-Based Pricing Over Hourly Rates

-Stop thinking about what you are worth per hour.
+Stop thinking about what you're worth per hour.
 Start thinking about what your work is worth to your client.
-A LinkedIn post that helps a CEO land a $500,000 partnership is not a $150 deliverable.
-Price based on outcomes, not effort.

 Beginner$50 - $150 per piece